saikumarmk/website/urara/guide-to-tech-1/+page.md

 Before you get ahead of yourself and aim for the Big 4 consulting firms because you've heard they're prestigious, let's discuss technical roles.
 Technology companies are driven primarily by their software and usually pay the most, but there are also quantitative trading firms, that hire software engineers to work, which are classified as finance.
 Companies whose primary product isn't tech, such as banks, accounting firms, supermarket chains, and so on generally don't pay as much, but have more lenient technical processes (on average).

-- Tech and quantitative trading firms have harder interviews on average.
+- Tech and quantitative trading firms have harder interviews on average but usually pay more.
 - Non-tech companies who hire developers may have interviews completely unrelated to what you have studied, e.g psychometric testing, case studies, etc

-Technical companies also have better processes for training up their engineers, as that's their focus.
+Technical companies usually have processes for training their engineers, and better guidance from mentors, who may have decades of experience with different companies.
+That's not to say that non-technical companies can't compare; banks typically pay for certifications or anything to upskill yourself, but when there's a focus on the technology, you are in a good position to learn a lot.

-More information on the interview processes is in the following part.
+More information on the interview processes will be covered in article three.

 ### Big Tech